LudwigZeller/DUNE/00_DOC/DUNE_Code_Structure_Norms.md

 Defines, includes and pragmas are on the compiler layer and Defines directly convert a text into another text.
 A define within a define is able to expand the parameters which can be helpful for compiler-level concatenation.

-It is possible to reduce extremely rare errors via defines and value expansion by putting the define value in () - round brackets as well as define parameters if given.
+It is possible to reduce extremely rare errors via defines and value expansion by putting the define value in () - round brackets as well as bracket-ing the define parameters if given.

 ```
-#define UINT_DEF_CONST_VALUE_1 (10u) //< Since this value is also unsigned, make sure to give it a u-suffix.
+#define UINT_DEF_CONST_VALUE_1 (10u) //< Since this value is also supposed to be unsigned, make sure to give it a u-suffix.
 #define UINT_SOME_MACRO(value) (((unsigned int) (value)) * UINT_DEF_CONST_VALUE_1)
 ```
 ---